SystemsApproach/private5g/software/start.rst

 Set Target Parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Quick Start tutorial described in this section requires that you
+The Quick Start deployment described in this section requires that you
 modify two parameters to reflect the specifics of your target
 deployment.